Likelihood of volcanic eruption in Iceland "remains high" after 700 earthquakes strike since midnight

 Chris Livesay, a CBS News foreign correspondent, spoke with Hans Wierer, an Iceland resident who said that they are "desperate" and "paralyzed" as his family is among thousands around the earthquake-ridden area who have been forced to evacuate.

-The country is now under a state of emergency, declared by the Icelandic Civil Protection, who, along with met office officials, warned an eruption could come any day.
-The Reykjanes Peninsula, where the seismic activity is occurring, is currently under an emergency and distress phase, meaning there's an event that "could lead, or already has led to, harm to people, communities, properties or the environment."
+The country is now under a state of emergency, declared by the Icelandic Civil Protection, who, along with the meteorological office, warned an eruption could come any day.
+The Reykjanes Peninsula, where the seismic activity is occurring, is under an emergency and distress phase, meaning there's an event that "could lead, or already has led to, harm to people, communities, properties or the environment."

 for more features.